Police: I’m the Guy You Pay Later

 Law enforcement leaders have a message for Congress and state lawmakers: Invest now in high-quality early childhood care and education or pay more for the costs of future crime.

-Our jails are filled with people who never graduated from high school.
 Reaching kids early – before they drop out of school and become involved in crime – is one of the best ways to keep people out of our jails.

 Peoria County Sheriff Mike McCoy, President, Illinois Sheriffs’ Association